 Look for cards with reasonable fees.
-On balance transfers, for instance, look for introductory offers with no balance transfer fees and 0% interest for at least 12 months.
+For balance transfers, for example, look for introductory offers with no balance transfer fees and 0 percent interest for at least 12 months.

 “This is a crucial issue,” says Eric Tyson, author of “Personal Finance for Dummies.”
 “You might not intend to carry a balance.
-But before you agree to accept a card, understand all the terms and conditions because your situation might change … Stay away from ones with exorbitant fees and high late fees, even if the other features seem relatively attractive.”
+But before you agree to accept a card, understand all the terms and conditions because your situation might change … Stay away from ones with exorbitant fees and high late fees, even if the other features seem relatively attractive,” he says.

 5. Look at rewards

-The best rewards credit cards offer the ability to earn cash back, points or miles on the purchases you already routinely make – whether it be groceries, dining at restaurants, streaming services, gas or something else.
+The best rewards credit cards offer the ability to earn cash back, points or miles on purchases you already make on a regular basis, such as groceries, dining out, streaming services, gas or anything else.
 If you can spend responsibly, why not pay with a credit card that will give you something in return?

 Look for a program that offers flexibility, such as cash or travel rewards that are easy to earn and redeem.
-And find out if rewards expire or if there are any limitations on how many points you can earn or must earn in order to redeem them.
+And find out if rewards expire or if there are any limitations on how many points you can earn or how many you must earn in order to redeem them.